buddhist-uni/buddhist-uni.github.io/_content/monographs/being-nobody-going-nowhere_khema.md

 > The only time we can live is now

-The fundamentals of meditation practice and the Buddhist outlook explained in accessible and winning prose, _Being Nobody, Going Nowhere_ is a much-beloved, classic introduction.
+Explaining the fundamentals of meditation practice and the Buddhist outlook in accessible and winning prose, _Being Nobody, Going Nowhere_ is a much-beloved, classic introduction.